jtsage/jtsage-datebox/docs/api/hideInput.md

 dyn: "True"
 ---

-Cause the original input to be hidden on the page
+Cause the original input to be hidden on the page - really only appropriate with {% api_doc useInline %}